ruggeri/tech-notes/distributed-systems/distributed-algorithms-part-1-synchronous-network-algorithms.md

       everyone in the network must have received `>=f+1` ACKs.
 Thus they will all in turn ACK, meaning everyone will have `>=n-f` ACKs by the end of next round.
+* NB: there is a weakness to this scheme.
+Even though everyone accepts a message within one round of each other, this may occur at some arbitrary time after the start of the broadcast (only when a traitor initiates the broadcast).
+    * For that reason, if you try to set an arbitrary upper bound on when a broadcast should "timeout", you'll introduce a situation where some honest nodes could deliver the message, but not others.

+**PolyByz**

+* This will be built on top of ConsistentBroadcast.
+* A simple approach would be for everyone to broadcast their vote.
+The majority winner would be selected by all processes.
+* You might think this single broadcast would take a couple rounds: first you broadcast, then they echo, then the messages are delivered, and then we can count votes.
+* However, that won't work.
+A malicious process can cause a vote to be delivered in the second round, in which case we have to wait for a third round so that the message can be delivered to others.
+But then a malicious process could cause a message to be delivered in *that* round, requiring that we wait for a fourth round...